matuzo/matuzoat/src/blog/2023/100daysof-day102.md

 ```

 Essentially, that means that `:scope` can only match a scoping root and `&` can match an element in the selector list, regardless of whether it's considered a scoping root in that context.
 At least, that's how I interpret it.
 The spec is still pretty fucking hard to read.

+To try out `@scope` you have to download [Chrome Canary](https://www.google.com/chrome/canary/) and enable the `Experimental Web Platform features` flag in chrome://flags/.